miservers/miservers/documentation/tomcat.md

 </error-page>
 ```

-### Password Encryption
+### Password Encryption (8.5 NOT Tomcat 10 version)
 Generate encrypted password

     ./digest.sh -a sha-256 secret
     ./digest.sh -a md5 secret  : for MD5

 To use encrypted pasword in **tomcat-users.xml**, add digest to **server.xml**